Trading Account – Quick Revision Notes for JKSSB Accounts Assistant (Finance)

 | Fuel, Power, Electricity (direct) | |

-| Factory Rent, Insurance (if directly linked to production) | |
+| Factory Rent, Insurance (direct) | |

-| Other Direct Expenses (e.g., octroi, loading/unloading) | |
+| Other Direct Expenses | |

-| Gross Profit (Balancing Figure) | Gross Loss (Balancing Figure) |
+| Gross Loss (Balancing Figure) | Gross Profit (Balancing Figure) |

-Note: The balancing figure on the debit side is Gross Loss; on the credit side it is Gross Profit.
+Note: The balancing figure on the debit side is Gross Loss; on the credit side, it is Gross Profit.

-4. Items Explained – What Goes Where?
+4. Items Explained: What Goes Where?

-| Item | Where it Appears | Reason |
+| Item | Side | Reason |

 |---|---|---|

-| Opening Stock | Dr. | Stock at the beginning of the period – already paid for, forms part of cost of goods available for sale. |
+| Opening Stock | Dr. | Stock at the period’s start; part of the cost of goods available for sale. |

 | Purchases | Dr. | Cost of goods bought for resale/production. |

-| Purchase Returns | Cr. (deduct from Purchases) | Goods returned to suppliers – reduces cost. |
+| Purchase Returns | Deduct from Purchases (Dr.) | Goods returned to suppliers reduce the purchase cost. |

-| Carriage Inwards | Dr. | Freight, cartage, loading/unloading incurred to bring goods to the place of business – part of purchase cost. |
+| Carriage Inwards | Dr. | Freight to bring goods to the business; part of the purchase cost. |

-| Wages (Direct) | Dr. | Labour directly engaged in production or making goods ready for sale (e.g., factory workers). |
+| Wages (Direct) | Dr. | Labour directly involved in production. |

-| Sales | Cr. | Revenue from selling goods (net of trade discounts). |
+| Sales | Cr. | Revenue from selling goods. |

-| Sales Returns | Cr. (deduct from Sales) | Goods returned by customers – reduces sales. |
+| Sales Returns | Deduct from Sales (Cr.) | Goods returned by customers reduce sales revenue. |

-| Closing Stock | Cr. | Unsold stock at year‑end – valued at lower of cost or market price (as per conservatism). |
+| Closing Stock | Cr. | Unsold stock at year-end, valued at the lower of cost or market price. |

-5. Step‑by‑Step Preparation (with Example)
+5. Step-by-Step Preparation with Example

-Illustrative Data (for the year ended 31‑Mar‑2025)
+Illustrative Data (Year ended 31-Mar-2025)

 | Particulars | Amount (₹) |